 How to Make Buttermilk

 Learn how to make buttermilk with just two ingredients.
-This simple method for making a buttermilk substitute comes together in just ten minutes and can be used in all your favorite buttermilk recipes.
+This simple method for making buttermilk substitute comes together in just five minutes and can be used in all of your favorite buttermilk recipes.

 I love baking with buttermilk, but it’s not an ingredient that I always keep on hand in my refrigerator.
-So what do I do when I get a craving for buttermilk pancakes or homemade biscuits?
-I make this easy buttermilk substitute.
+So what do I do when I get a craving for Buttermilk Pancakes or Homemade Biscuits and I don’t have any buttermilk in the fridge?
+I make this easy buttermilk substitute!

 What is Buttermilk?